 Areas of Interest

 Attinger’s research area is in multiphase microfluidics, which describes the dynamical behavior of several fluids or phases constrained by a micro-geometry.
 Multiphase microfluidics systems are typically multiscale, and feature multiple deforming interfaces.
 Current micro- and nano-manufacturing techniques provide tools to engineer the performance of multiphase microfluidic systems.
 Attinger’s lab members work at understanding and enhancing multiphase microfluidic transport phenomena.
 Typical problems in which we have built expertise and leadership are multiphase flow in microgeometries, and the deposition with phase change of a single droplet on a solid wall.
 Applications are in biology, manufacturing, bloodstain pattern analysis, advanced thermal management and energy transport.
 Research funding comes from NSF, the Department of Justice and NIH.
-We have openings for postdocs and graduate students.

 1. Daniel Attinger, Craig Moore, Adam Donaldson, Arian Jafari, and Howard A Stone, “Fluid Dynamics Topics in Bloodstain Pattern Analysis: Comparative Review and Research Opportunities”, accepted April 2013 in Forensic Science International.